drshahizan/special-topic-data-engineering/project/proposal/Gadgeteen/Proposal_Gadgeteen.md

 Currently, there is no platform dedicated to monitoring and analyzing social media data on ChatGPT in Malaysia.
 This makes it challenging to understand user behavior, preferences, and sentiment towards the platform.
 Manual analysis of social media data is time-consuming and often subject to biases and errors.
 <br><br>
 <b>Potential Benefits of the Proposed Solution:</b><br>
 By developing a web application that can collect, process, and analyze social media data in real-time, the project will provide areas for improvement and potential new features for ChatGPT.
-Furthermore, the proposed solution will automate the process of analyzing social media data, saving time and reducing the risk of biases and errors associated with manual analysis.
+This project will help to automate the process of analyzing social media data, saving time and reducing the risk of biases and errors associated with manual analysis.
 Overall, the proposed solution has the potential to provide valuable insights that can help improve ChatGPT's popularity and usage in Malaysia.

 ## 🔬 Goals and Objectives